• RECIPES

 Can I use a different type of onion instead of shallots?

-Not necessarily.
-If you want a softer bean you can blanch them first, but I prefer to just cook them with a little water and the pan's lid on, to save time.
+Not required.
+For softer beans, blanch first, but I prefer cooking them with a splash of water and the lid on to save time.

 Sautéed Green Beans with Shallots and Garlic With Server